georgiaMcl/Meteorite-Fall-Data-Visualisation/README.md

 Trends Noted (in order of graphs above):

-    - Observed meteorites decents on average have a larger mass compared to unobserved decents.
+    - Observed meteorites descents on average have a larger mass compared to unobserved descents.

-    - Observed meteorite falls rise as time progresses, with an expansion of sightings branching primarily from Europe to other areas (India, North America, South America, Africa, and Australia), with their first sightings near coastal areas around their time of colonisations by Western Europeans.
+    - Observed meteorite falls rise as time progresses, with an expansion of sightings branching primarily from Europe to other areas (India, North America, South America, Africa, and Australia), with their first sightings near coastal areas around their time of colonisation by Western Europeans.
 This indicates these meteorite sightings/recordings have been dependent on the expansion of the colonial empires.